semgrep/semgrep-docs/docs/cli-usage.md

                         performed.
   --strict              Only invoke semgrep if configuration files(s) are
                         valid.
+  --optimizations [OPTIMIZATIONS]
+                        Turn on/off optimizations.
+Default = 'none'.
+Use 'all' to                         turn all optimizations on.
   --dangerously-allow-arbitrary-code-execution-from-rules
                         WARNING: allow rules to run arbitrary code.
 ONLY ENABLE IF YOU TRUST THE SOURCE OF ALL RULES IN YOUR